 We exercise to keep our bodies fit, but did you know that exercise can also train your brain?
 You have likely heard of the effect of endorphins on your mood, and you probably know that you feel better after exercising.
 Exercise can improve clarity, increase brain function, and possibly stimulate the formation of new brain pathways by restoring and stimulating nerve cells, called 'neurons'.

-Mental exercises can keep you alert, and must be accompanied with physical exercises for best results.
+Mental exercises can keep you alert and must be accompanied by physical exercises for best results.
 Exercise helps improve circulation in your cardiovascular (heart), pulmonary (lungs) and nervous (brain and spinal cord) system.

 The Mind-Body Connection

 As one grows older, the human brain starts to lose nerve cells and this can result in varying degrees of mental decline.
 Exercise is one of the most effective ways to challenge your nerves.
 Your brain function is improved through mental stimulation as well as through physical exercise.
 The inevitable mental declines often associated with the aging process can be minimized with a well-designed exercise routine.

 Exercise triggers communication between (and blood circulation to) brain cells, which interact with other parts of the nervous system.
 The processing system of the brain is challenged during workouts, as certain chemicals such as adrenaline are triggered.

 Regular exercise can help keep brain cells healthy and functioning properly.
 An active lifestyle can improve mental focus, accelerate the healing process for patients with brain or nerve injuries and can reduce the risk of dementia as we grow older.

 There is a strong correlation between physical exercise and good mental health as people age.
 Individuals who stimulate their nervous system through exercise tend to function at a higher level physically and mentally.